kolorobot/spring-mvc-icm-demo/README.md

 Database schema will be created and the database will be populated with some initial data.
 This can be disabled (e.g. at next application deployment) with 'dataSource.populate=<boolean>' system property.

+In addition, setup endpoint was created `/setup`.
+It allows re-setting the database at any time

 Run the project
 ---------------